Fans and polytopes in tilting theory I: Foundations: -polytopes, -polytopes and Newton polytopes

 \section{$g$-polytopes, $c$-polytopes and Newton polytopes}

 In this section, we introduce $g$-polytopes of finite dimensional algebras and characterize when they are convex.
 We show that convex $g$-polytopes are reflexive polytopes, and describe the dual polytopes as \emph{$c$-polytopes} associated with the set of the 2-term simple minded collections.
+We also describe Newton polytopes of $A$-modules by using the $g$-fan of $A$.